Warehouse Problem with Bounds, Fixed Costs and Complementarity Constraints: Polynomially Solvable Special Cases

+In particular, if the lattice dimension $k$ is fixed, then $S=O(T^k)$ and consequently Algorithms~1 and~2 run in polynomial time.
+Moreover, the extended formulations for $\Ptwo$ and $\Pthree$ have polynomial size.

-As an application of this setting, consider a scenario where certain sections of the warehouse are subject to scheduled maintenance.
-Thus we may assume that at any time $t$, the warehouse capacity and bounds on purchases and sales takes one of three values \textit{high, medium} or \textit{low} denoted by $d_1,d_2,d_3$ depending on which sections of the warehouse are under maintenance during time period $t$.
-The above analysis shows that our algorithms have running time $O(T^7)$ in this case.
-In fact, if the number of distinct bounds on production and sales is bounded by a constant, then the problems are poly-time solvable by using our algorithms.
+As an application of this setting, consider a scenario in which certain sections of the warehouse are subject to scheduled maintenance.
+For example suppose that at each time period $t$, the warehouse capacity takes one of three values \textit{high, medium} or \textit{low} represented by $d_1,d_2,d_3$ depending on which sections of the warehouse are under maintenance.
+If the bounds on purchase and sales also take on values in $\{d_1,d_2,d_3\}$ at any time $t$, then $k=3$, and our algorithms have running time $O(T^7)$.
+If the bounds on purchase and sales are not time-varying but could take some other values, then $k=5$ and the above analysis shows that our algorithms have running time $O(T^{11})$.
+More generally, if the total number of distinct values taken by the storage, purchase, and sales bounds is bounded by a constant, then our algorithms run in polynomial time.